Frequently Asked Questions

 They'll be less than 72 hours old.
 They ship Mondays and Tuesdays as soon as they're hatched and the birds you've reserved have been packed into your shipping box with anything they may need (like custom amounts of nesting material and ventilation as well as heat packs for small orders).
 They can arrive any day of the week between Tuesday and Thursday, depending on your location and how the Post Office services your area.Read More

 Unfortunately, no!
-You do have some control, though.
-Chicks are shipped on Mondays and Wednesdays.
-Smaller orders automatically ship USPS Express Mail, and larger orders of 15 chicks or more are shipped via Priority Mail service.
+Chicks are usually shipped on Monday unless there is a Federal Holiday.
+Then they are shipped on Tuesdays.
+Smaller orders of 3-14 chicks automatically ship USPS Express Mail, and larger orders of 15 chicks or more are shipped via Priority Mail service.
 Why can't I get my chicks shipped on a different day of the week?
 The short answer is that chicks wouldn't survive.The long answer: Right before the babies hatch, they absorb their yolk sac, which sustains them with hydration and energy for their journey to you.
-But the yolk sac only provides about 2-3 days' worth of nutrition, so if we hatched the chicks...Read More
+But the yolk sac only provides about 2-3 days' worth...Read More

 Right before chicks hatch, they have just absorbed the last of the yolk.
 This sustains them during their journey, for up to three days, so that's why they need to ship at that time, when the yolk will sustain them.
 The reason nature works this way is that if they were hatching beneath a mother hen, this would enable the early hatchers to survive without eating and drinking until mother finished hatching the rest of the eggs.
 She can't get up from the nest until the entire hatching is over, or else the last babies would die in their shells,...Read More